nexconnectio/pynnex/README.md

-# Pynnex
+# PynneX

 ```bash
 # New package installation:
 pip install pynnex
 ```

-Pynnex is a lightweight, pure-Python signal/slot library that provides thread-safe, asyncio-compatible event handling.
-It enables clean decoupling of components, seamless thread-to-thread communication, and flexible asynchronous/synchronous slot handling.
+`PynneX` is a Python library that offers a modern signal-slot mechanism with seamless thread safety, asynchronous handling, and automatic connection-type detection.
+It empowers you to build clean, event-driven architectures without tightly coupling components, all while ensuring thread synchronization and clear separation of concerns.
+Whether you're working with multiple threads or asyncio-based coroutines, pynnex keeps communication straightforward and maintainable, allowing you to focus on the logic that truly matters.

 ## Key Features